Bathlamos/A-Star-Algorithm-Example/README.md

 # A* Algorithm Example
-A race between entities on a grid with obstacles using the A* algorithm.

 The purpose of this repository is to experiment with an informed search algorithm, which will include a representation of the world, an algorithm for search, and the observation of some metrics associated with the search algorithms you are using.